shadowleaks/mac-changer/README.md

 # If it get error

-please run python2 or python
+please run with python2 or python

 --------------------------------------------------SCRIPT BY #SHADOWLEAKS--------------------------------------------------------------